 It’s been a wild ride.
 We love housesitting and it has been a big part of us living a nomadic life.

 But back when we were first getting started with housesitting, I really didn’t know what to expect.
-I set up a great profile thanks to the tips from my friend Dani, and I started applying for sits that looked good.
+I set up a great profile thanks to the tips from my friend Dani, got my first housesitting references, and I started applying for sits that looked good.
 And hoped for the best.

 Here are my top 10 housesitting tips to help you be the best housesitter you can be.

 10 Best Housesitting Tips

 Great Communication is the first step to becoming a housesitter that gets booked often.
 It all starts with sending a detailed and thoughtful message to apply for the sit, mentioning details that pertain to that particular sit so the homeowner knows it isn’t just a cut-and-paste message – for example, the pets’ names.

 Once you have secured the sit, make sure to answer any messages from the homeowner promptly, and send regular updates – usually, every couple of days is fine unless they ask for daily updates.